 Dennis has his Masters in Music as do many of their friends.
 Every evening featured musicians, singing by the guests and dancing.
 It was one big jam session between the hired musicians and the musicians in attendance.
 What a wonderful way to start your married life together.
 Tanti auguri Dennis and Bryan for many magical years ahead of you.

 The story of Dennis and Bryan’s wedding wouldn’t be complete without seeing their wedding videos.
-Watching them you could be forgiven for thinking that you felt the warm summer breeze caress your face and smelled the aroma of pizza just out of the outdoor oven wafting through the air.
+Watching them you could be forgiven for thinking that you felt the warm summer breeze caress your face.
+Or that you smelled the aroma of pizza wafting through the air.
 So romantic, so ethereal, true artistry!
+Thanks Dennis and Bryan, it was a pleasure and an honor to celebrate your wedding with you.

 Welcome Dinner Video, click on photo below